Serbian Exploration Projects

 Latest Serbia Exploration News

-- Nevsun is operator for the Rakita JV
+- Nevsun is the operator for the Rakita JV.

-- Exploration potential is high as the Timok copper-gold project is still found in the early stages of regional exploration.
+- Exploration potential is high as the Timok copper-gold project is still in the early stages of regional exploration

-- Additional targets include low sulphidation gold targets; previous drilling included 16.9m of 13.04 g/t gold near surface just west of Timok; more drill tested required
+- Additional targets include low sulphidation gold targets; previous drilling included 16.9m of 13.04 g/t gold near surface just west of Timok; more drill testing required.

 - Under the JV terms, Freeport has back-in rights to reacquire the large porphyry style deposits that meet a defined size threshold.
 For more details see the Freeport JV agreement in Reservoir Minerals historic disclosure at www.sedar.com.